A piece of equipment

 Non-economic damages are intended to compensate the plaintiff for losses that are not easily quantified, such as pain and suffering, emotional distress, and loss of enjoyment of life.
 Additional damages may be available to the family and beneficiaries of a loved one who is killed while working for a railroad.

-For example, in a railroad injury case, an expert witness in that field will almost always be needed in order to demonstrate that the company did not follow standards.
+For example, in a railroad injury case, an expert witness in that field will almost always be needed to demonstrate that the company did not follow the standards.
 A railroad expert witness will be able to take the intricate railway facts of your case and determine whether the railroad is responsible for your injuries.

 How Can You Recover These Damages in a Texas FELA Case?